Chart Color Schemes

 The level of general health in Bexley - North is notably higher than the national average with prevalence of common health conditions low among the general population across older, at risk cohorts

-Bexley North shows superior health outcomes with low prevalence of common conditions among its general population, particularly in older, at-risk cohorts.
+Bexley North shows superior health outcomes with fewer common health conditions among its general population, particularly among older adults and those at risk.

 Frequently Asked Questions - Health